A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Formulation, notations, and assumptions

+Our algorithms are designed for the feasible region of \eqref{mainp-n-2} and we do not need the information about the uncertainty sets.
+However, in Appendix \ref{prob} where we show how the uncertainty sets can affect our solutions, we assume that all the uncertainty has been pushed into the RHS.
+In view of \eqref{mainp-n-2}, let us define

-Here, without loss of generality, we impose the following restrictions on the problem \eqref{mainp} (for details, see \cite{somayeh}): The matrix $A$ has full column rank, i.e., $\textup{rank}(A)=n\leq m$.
-The set $\{x\in \mathbb R^{n}: Ax \leq b^{(0)}\}$ is bounded and has nonempty interior.
+From now on, we may assume that $A \in \mathbb R^{m \times n}$ and $b \in \mathbb R^{m}$.
+Here, without loss of generality, we impose the following restrictions on the problem (for details, see \cite{somayeh}): The matrix $A$ has full column rank, i.e., $\textup{rank}(A)=n\leq m$.
+The set $\{x\in \mathbb R^{n}: Ax \leq b\}$ is bounded and has nonempty interior.
 In this paper, vectors and matrices are denoted, respectively, by lower and uppercase letters.
 The matrices $Y$ and $S$ represent diagonal matrices, having the components of vectors $y$ and $s$ on their main diagonals, respectively.
-The letter $e$ and $e_{i}$ denote a vector of ones and a vector that is everywhere zero except at the $i$-th entry with the appropriate dimension, respectively.
+The letters $e$ and $e_{i}$ denote a vector of all ones and the $i$th unit basis vector with the appropriate dimension, respectively.
 The rows of a matrix are shown by superscripts of the row, i.e., $a^{(i)}$ is the $i$-th row of the matrix $A$.
 The inner product of two vectors $a,b \in \mathbb R^n$ is shown both by $\langle a,b\rangle$ and $a^{\top}b$.
-For a matrix $A$, we show the range of $A$ with $\mathcal R(A)$ and the null space of $A$ with $\mathcal N(A)$.
+For a matrix $A$, we show the \emph{range} of $A$ with $\mathcal R(A)$ and the \emph{null space} of $A$ with $\mathcal N(A)$.

+In the next section, we introduce our utility theory based approach and compare it to classical robust optimization.
+In order to use robust optimization efficiently, a tractable robust counterpart is needed for a problem with uncertainty.
+We introduce a general framework that covers many interesting robust counterparts in the literature, and then prove two theorems that show our approach is at least as general as this framework for classical robust optimization.